duran10/color-prediction/README.md

 Suppose you want to predict the next trial number for that date you should introduce in the webapp for year: 2023, for month: 1, for day: 28 and select the trial number 96.
 After introducing these inputs the webapp will give you the predicted color being "Red" or "Green".

 An important note is that the maximum numbers of trials the game runs in a day is 480.
-The the game will start again the next day from trial number 1.
+The game will start again the next day from trial number 1.

 #### Important!